 - Loose teeth

-Over time with increased tension, tooth enamel can weaken and break down.
+Over time, as tension increases, tooth enamel can weaken and break down.
 However, there is a solution!

 Treating Bruxism